hytest-org/hytest/doc/JupyterBook_Admin.md

 * Automation -- In an ideal world, we would have an automatic system to rebuild the jupyterbook whenever changes to the documentation are pushed to the `main` branch of the repo.
 This is limited by the need of our notebooks to execute on a clustered environment with access to specific S3 buckets.
-As yet, that environemnt is not built which will let us do that, so these books must be built by hand.
+As yet, that environment is not built which will let us do that, so these books must be built by hand.

 ## Document Features